A sound managed services strategy keeps companies in the green

 Asking detailed questions through the RFP process is one way to link with companies that also value social responsibility.
 According to Gagel, “Potential customers want to know how we’re helping others become more sustainable.”

-For organizations looking to partner with companies who put muscle behind their sustainability claims, reviewing the company’s corporate social responsibility report is an excellent starting point.
+For organisations looking to partner with companies who put muscle behind their sustainability claims, reviewing the company’s corporate social responsibility report is an excellent starting point.
 These reports provide a wealth of credible data.

 This type of information also helps with talent attraction and retention.
 Gagel notes that top recruits are increasingly asking about Lexmark’s stance on social issues and community involvement.